-Because d-TGA is by far the most common form, it is often simply called transposition. d-TGA is discussed in this topic, and L-TGA is discussed elsewhere in the Manual.
-There are also other rare variants of the transposition of the great arteries but d-TGA and l-TGA are the most common.
+Because d-TGA is by far the most common form, it is often simply called transposition. d-TGA is discussed in this topic, and l-TGA Congenitally Corrected Transposition of the Great Arteries is discussed elsewhere.
+There are also other rare variants of the transposition of the great arteries, but d-TGA and l-TGA are the most common.

-Dextro-transposition of the great arteries.
+Dextro-transposition of the great arteries

 Systemic and pulmonary circulations are completely separated in transposition of the great arteries.
 After returning to the right heart, desaturated systemic venous blood is pumped into the systemic circulation without being oxygenated in the lungs; oxygenated blood entering the left heart goes back to the lungs rather than to the rest of the body.
 This anomaly is not compatible with life unless desaturated and oxygenated blood can mix through openings at one or more levels (eg, atrial, ventricular, or great artery level).

 Except for generalized cyanosis, physical examination is rather unremarkable.
 Heart murmurs may be absent unless associated anomalies are present.
-The 2nd heart sound (S2) is single and loud.
+The second heart sound (S2) is single and loud.